Thiruparankundram: Demographics

 According to 2011 census, Thiruparankundram had a population of 48,810 with a sex-ratio of 999 females for every 1,000 males, much above the national average of 929.
 A total of 4,736 were under the age of six, constituting 2,455 males and 2,281 females.
 Scheduled Castes and Scheduled Tribes accounted for 7.44% and 0.66% of the population, respectively.
 The average literacy of the town was 79.55%, compared to the national average of 72.99%.
 The town had a total of 12934 households.
 There were a total of 18,480 workers, comprising 109 cultivators, 386 main agricultural labourers, 516 in house hold industries, 15,926 other workers, 1,543 marginal workers, 47 marginal cultivators, 69 marginal agricultural labourers, 228 marginal workers in household industries and 1,199 other marginal workers.

 As per the religious census of 2011, Thiruparankundram had 91.79% Hindus, 3.62% Muslims, 4.46% Christians, 0.01% Sikhs, and 0.11% following other religions.

 Transport

 There is a bus stand with bus services connecting Thirupparangkundram with other parts of Madurai and adjacent villages.
-Passenger trains running between Madurai and Tirunelveli stop at Tirupparankundram railway station, which is 6 km from Madurai Junction.
+Tirupparankundram railway station, is located 6 km from Madurai junction, on the Madurai–Tirunelveli line.
 The nearest airport is Madurai Airport at Avaniyapuram which is 11 km from Thirupparankundram.